Ein gesunder Garten mit natürlichen Produkten: Warum Sie auf Zeolith und Kalk setzen sollten

 3. Question: How does Veggikraft differ from other garden products?

-Answer: Veggikraft is specifically designed for home gardeners and contains all the necessary nutrients to make your vegetables healthy and tasty.
-It's easy to use and perfectly suited for organic cultivation.
+Answer: Veggikraft is specially designed for home gardeners and contains all the necessary nutrients to make your vegetables healthy and tasty.
+It is easy to use and perfectly suited for organic growing.

 4. Question: Is Veggikraft suitable for all types of vegetables?

 Yes, Veggikraft is versatile and ideal for all types of vegetables, from tomatoes and peppers to lettuce and herbs.
-Simply spray the small plants and then add it to the watering water.
-The rock flour is so finely powdered that the soil can use it immediately.
+Simply spray the young plants and then add it to the watering can.
+The rock dust is so finely powdered that the soil can use it immediately.
 (Plant availability of over 90%.
-Conventional lime has a maximum availability of 50%).
+Conventional limes have an availability of max.
+50%).

 5. Question: Are STEINKRAFT lime and zeolite products safe for children and pets?

 Yes, our products are designed for organic farming and contain no harmful chemicals.
-They are safe for children, pets, and the environment and water.
+They are safe for children, pets, the environment, and water.

 Yes, Steinkraft lime and zeolite products are vegan.
-There's nothing made from dead animals in them.
+They contain nothing from dead animals.
 That's important to me; I don't want anything from animals in the soil.
 Yes, that also means no sheep's wool.
 That belongs somewhere else, but in my opinion, not in the soil.
-No horn shavings or dried blood either.
+Nor do I use horn shavings or dried blood.

 Read more >>